702573N/Obsidian-Tasks-Calendar/README.md

 #### startPosition:
 ```
-startPosition: "2024-06-01"
+view: "month"
+startPosition: "2022-12" (2022 - December)

+view: "week"
+startPosition: "2022-50" (2022 - Week 50)
 ```
-This parameter is optional and can be used to set a date to give focus on a custom month/week after load.
-On month calendar every date between the first and the last day of the month will be shown the right month.
-On the week calendar all dates between the first day and the last day of that week will be shown the right week.
-The input format must look like this `YYYY-MM-DD`.
+This parameter is optional and can be used to set a custom month or week to give focus after load.
+The default format on month view is `YYYY-MM`and on week view `YYYY-ww`.
+The first 4 digits represents the year and the last 1-2 digits represents the month or the week.
+Both must be separated with a minus character.

 #### globalTaskFilter:
 ```